kelzk/fyp-RNA-dataset-ground-truth/README.md

 # fyp-RNA-dataset-ground-truth
-This repo stores ground-truth RNA virus dataset.
+This repo stores dataset such as seq, bpseq, ct, pdb and dot-bracket.